cwood-strib/image-mutation-research/README.md

 This repo collects research on how mutating `src` and `srcset` properties on the `img` tag affects image download behavior in browsers.

+## Definitions:

+- `dynamic`: The attribute does not exist in HTML when the `DOMContentLoaded` event fires.
+It is added via JavaScript.
+- `delayed`: The attribute does not exist in HTML when the `DOMContentLoaded` event fires.
+It is added via JavaScript after a delay using settimeout (to force property addition to a future next event loop tick).

 ## Testing

 An html file for each case exists in the src directory.
 You can test results yourself on a local server with: